cosmos/sdk-tutorials/voter/index.md

 }
 ```

-See the API and JSON output of your created Poll endpoint at <http://localhost:1317/username/voter/voter/poll>
+See the API and JSON output of your created poll endpoint at <http://localhost:1317/username/voter/voter/poll>.

-To see the votes, go to the API page on <http://localhost:1317/username/voter/voter/vote>
+To see the votes, go to the API endpoint at <http://localhost:1317/username/voter/voter/vote>.

 ```json